Select Page

 Mental illness is a range of mental health conditions that affect mood, thinking and behavior.
 Mental disorders include illnesses such as schizophrenia, depression, anxiety, addictive behaviors and eating disorders.
 It’s not uncommon for people to experience some mental health concerns from time to time, but a concern becomes a mental disorder when it impacts an individual’s ability to function, causing problems at home, school or work.

-Social Security recognizes several mental disorders as impairments which may qualify for Social Security Disability benefits in Section 12 Mental Disorders.
+Social Security recognizes several mental disorders as impairments which may qualify for Social Security Disability benefits in it’s Blue Book under Section 12 Mental Disorders.

 The listings are divided into 11 categories: